Decommission of Kingsland School

 The existing green space on this site will remain.
 The City will continue to provide snow and ice control, mowing and tree care on the site.

-The two Kingsland School property playgrounds are nearing the end of their lifecycle in terms of structural stability, and they will be removed at the time of building demolition.
+The two Kingsland School property playgrounds were also at the end of their lifecycle in terms of structural stability.
+They were removed at the time of building demolition.

 The City commits to providing updates to the community.